stressed person reviewing credit card debt bills

 If the account has already gone to collections, slow down before paying anything.
 First, confirm the debt is real, the collector has the right to collect it, and the amount is correct.

 2. Compare the collection to your credit reports.
-Pull your reports from AnnualCreditReport.com and check the creditor, balance, dates, and collection agency name.
+Pull your reports and check the creditor, balance, dates, and collection agency name.

 3. Dispute debts you do not recognize.
 If the debt is not yours, the amount is wrong, or the collector cannot verify it, dispute it in writing.